dan-montocc/QMEE_Project_ENP/OutputsII.md

 F-statistic: 6.046 on 7 and 81 DF,  p-value: 1.093e-05
 ```

-_Full model comparison with "key" variables of interest missing_
+_ANOVA: Full model comparison with "key" variables of interest missing_

 ```{r}
 Analysis of Variance Table